-The first thing to do when you meet a blind person is to identify yourself.

-When speaking, face the person directly.
-Speak in a normal tone.
-Your voice will let the person know where you are.

-Do not leave with saying that you are leaving.

-Some individuals who want assistance will tell you.
-You may offer assistance if it seems needed, but if your offer is declined, do not insist.

-When offering assistance, say.
+- The first thing to do when you meet a blind person is to identify yourself. - When speaking, face the person directly.
+Speak in a normal tone; your voice will let the person know where you are. - Do not leave without saying that you are leaving. - Some individuals who want assistance will tell you.
+You may offer assistance if it seems needed, but if your offer is declined, do not insist. - When offering assistance, say.
 "Would you like to take my arm?" and allow the person to decline or accept.
 The movement of our arm will let the person know what to expect.
-Never grab or pull the person.

-When going through a doorway, let the person know whether the door opens in or out and to the right or left.

-Before going up or down stairs, let the person know that you are going up or down, and advise if there is a handrail and where it s.
-Ask the person if he or she would like assistance-he or she would let you know.
+Never grab or pull the person. - When going through a doorway, let the person know whether the door opens in or out and to the right or left. - Before going up or down stairs, let the person know that you are going up or down, and advise if there is a handrail and where it is.
+Ask the person if he or she would like assistance; he or she would let you know.

-When giving directions, or describing where things are in a room or in the person's path, be as specific as possible, and use clock clues where appropriate.

-When directing the person to a chair, let the person know where the back of the chair is, and he or she will take form there.

-If the person has a service animal, do not distract or divert the animal's attention.
-Do not pet or speak to the animal unless the owner has given you permission.

-The person's single greatest communication need is to have access to visual information by having the information either read or provided in an accessible format (e.g. Braille, audio).
+- When giving directions or describing where things are in a room or in the person's path, be as specific as possible, and use clock clues where appropriate. - When directing the person to a chair, let the person know where the back of the chair is. - If the person has a service animal, do not distract or divert the animal's attention.
+Do not pet or speak to the animal unless the owner has given you permission. - The person's single greatest communication need is to have access to visual information by having the information either read or provided in an accessible format (e.g., Braille, audio).

-INTERACTING WITH INDIVIDUALS WITH DUAL SENSORY LOSS.
+3. INTERACTING WITH INDIVIDUALS WITH DUAL SENSORY LOSS

 The means of communication with a person with dual sensory loss will depend on the degree of hearing and vision loss.
-Use all of the suggestions in the above sections on hard of hearing and visual loss.
+Use all of the suggestions in the above sections.
 The person with dual sensory loss has unique and very challenging communications needs.
 Staff is to use every possible means of communication available.